pipeline-demo-caternberg/maven-release-plugin-example/README.md

 5. Create the tag out of this non-SNAPSHOT versioned code

-6. Increase the version of the project in the pom – in our example – 0.2-SNAPSHOT
+6. Increase the version of the project in the pom ï¿½ in our example ï¿½ 0.2-SNAPSHOT

 7. Commit and push the changes